BSc

 What skills do I acquire from this degree?

-Employability skills are the core values of our degree.
+Employability skills are the core values of our degree and include.

 • communication skills